 Whenever you use this website, a variety of personal information will be collected.
 Personal data comprises data that can be used to personally identify you.
 This Data Protection Declaration explains which data we collect as well as the purposes we use this data for.
 It also explains how, and for which purpose the information is collected.

-We herewith advise you that the transmission of data via the Internet (i.e. through e-mail communications) may be prone to security gaps.
-It is not possible to completely protect data against third party access.
+We herewith advise you that the transmission of data via the Internet (i.e., through e-mail communications) may be prone to security gaps.
+It is not possible to completely protect data against third-party access.

 The data processing controller on this website is:

-Obere Hardt 15
+Obere Hardt 15 - 76467 Bietigheim - Germany

-Telephone: +49 (0) 7245 – 80475-0
+Phone: +49 (0) 7245 – 80475-0

-The controller is the natural person or legal entity that single-handedly or jointly with others makes decisions as to the purposes of and resources for the processing of personal data (e.g. names, e-mail addresses, etc.).
+The controller is the natural person or legal entity that single-handedly or jointly with others makes decisions as to the purposes of and resources for the processing of personal data (e.g., names, e-mail addresses, etc.).

 A wide range of data processing transactions are possible only subject to your express consent.
 You can also revoke at any time any consent you have already given us.
-To do so, all you are required to do is sent us an informal notification via e-mail.
 This shall be without prejudice to the lawfulness of any data collection that occurred prior to your revocation.

 In the event of violations of the GDPR, data subjects are entitled to log a complaint with a supervisory agency, in particular in the member state where they usually maintain their domicile, place of work or at the place where the alleged violation occurred.
 The right to log a complaint is in effect regardless of any other administrative or court proceedings available as legal recourses.

-You have the right to demand that we hand over any data we automatically process on the basis of your consent or in order to fulfil a contract be handed over to you or a third party in a commonly used, machine readable format.
+You have the right to have data that we process automatically on the basis of your consent or in fulfillment of a contract handed over to you or to a third party in a common, machine-readable format.
 If you should demand the direct transfer of the data to another controller, this will be done only if it is technically feasible.

-Within the scope of the applicable statutory provisions, you have the right to at any time demand information about your archived personal data, their source and recipients as well as the purpose of the processing of your data.
-You may also have a right to have your data rectified, blocked or eradicated.
-If you have questions about this subject matter or any other questions about personal data, please do not hesitate to contact us at any time at the address provided in section “Information Required by Law.”
+Within the scope of the applicable statutory provisions, you have the right to demand information about your archived personal data, their source and recipients as well as the purpose of the processing of your data at any time.
+You may also have a right to have your data rectified or eradicated.
+If you have questions about this subject matter or any other questions about personal data, please do not hesitate to contact us at any time.

 You have the right to demand the imposition of restrictions as far as the processing of your personal data is concerned.
-To do so, you may contact us at any time at the address provided in section “Information Required by Law.”
+To do so, you may contact us at any time.
 The right to demand restriction of processing applies in the following cases:

 If you have restricted the processing of your personal data, these data – with the exception of their archiving – may be processed only subject to your consent or to claim, exercise or defend legal entitlements or to protect the rights of other natural persons or legal entities or for important public interest reasons cited by the European Union or a member state of the EU.

-You can adjust the settings of your browser to make sure that you are notified every time cookies are placed and to enable you to accept cookies only in specific cases or to exclude the acceptance of cookies for specific situations or in general and to activate the automatic deletion of cookies when you close your browser.
-If you deactivate cookies, the functions of this website may be limited.
+You have the option to set up your browser in such a manner that you will be notified any time cookies are placed and to permit the acceptance of cookies only in specific cases.
+You may also exclude the acceptance of cookies in certain cases or in general or activate the delete-function for the automatic eradication of cookies when the browser closes.
+If cookies are deactivated, the functions of this website may be limited.